 The pathway to reducing amputations is awareness of the problem and prevention by early intervention.
 Frustratingly, this does not need lots of investment or more vascular surgeons; it simply needs better team working across the community and hospital care.
 We showed many years ago that is simple to do this; it will reduce amputations dramatically and also save the service money.
-Despite this there is still considerable lack of consistency about how to design diabetes foot care services in the UK.
+Despite this there is still a considerable lack of consistency about how to design diabetes foot care services in the UK.

 You were one of the course directors of the CX ilegx Collaboration Day held at the recent Charing Cross Symposium in London.
 What were the highlights of this year’s course?